 “Go, go, good countrymen, and, for this fault, Assemble all the poor men of your sort; Draw them to Tiber banks, and weep your tears Into the channel, till the lowest stream Do kiss the most exalted shores of all.”William Shakespeare | Julius Caesar

 The waters of the Tiber are not exactly beautiful in their muddled green, but the river does have its points of interest in the architectural variety of bridges and rapid drop-offs.

 We arrive at our second restaurant choice, and it—unfortunately—is closed.
-Ready to sit down just about anywhere at this point, we decide to eat at the convenient cafe next to it.
-We sit outside under the welcome shade of a yellow umbrella while a French couple proceeds to smoke through what actually was, a half a pack of cigarettes.
+Ready to sit down just about anywhere at this point, we decide to eat at the cafe next to it.
+We sit outside under the welcome shade of a yellow umbrella while a French couple proceeds to smoke through what actually was, half a pack of cigarettes.